 The kind of result from the test depends solely on the tester: Unlike automated testing where tools are assigned to provide you with clear results, the results in manual web accessibility testing mainly depend on the experience of the person testing the website.

-Conclusion: What’s the best way to test web accessibility?
+Final Thoughts: What’s the best way to test web accessibility?

 There is no doubt that automated web accessibility testing is a great way to move forward with.
 It provides you with accurate details and appropriate suggestions in simple no time.